 Heater cores are considered a more complicated repair for one reason only: they are very hard to access in most cars.

-Heater cores are located deep under the dashboard which means a lot of dismantling of inner plastic panels, trimming and else in order to gain access.
+Heater cores are located deep under the dashboard which means a lot of dismantling of inner plastic panels, trimming, and else to gain access.

 Once you’ve gained access, the replacement is fairly easy.
-Same goes if you have a damaged hose.
+The same goes if you have a damaged hose.